You take the train to work every day. You go on long drives to visit relatives. You walk your dog. You hike. Why not multitask?

 This Seoul-based podcast releases a wide variety of radio programs that are presented in a laid-back format.
 Many episodes are aimed at millennials, so you’ll find the tone conversational and inviting.

 No matter what you want to learn, you have plenty to choose from.
-Today, consider taking the time to download a few episodes for your target language (or languages!).
+Today, consider taking the time to download a few episodes for your target language (or languages!) as a great learning tool.
+Get innovative with your language learning!

 And if you have some favorites who did not make this list, tell us about them in the comments below!